 Whenever you use someone else's ideas in your own work, whether it be a direct quote or paraphrase, you must cite that source in your text.
 The in-text citation should include the authors last name, and year published, and should correspond with an entry in your references list.

 Falsely balanced news coverage can distort the public's perception of expert consensus on an issue (Koehler, 2016).

 Koehler (2016) noted the dangers of falsely balanced news coverage.

 When to Include Page Numbers

-If your paper has a direct quotation, you must also include a page number where the quotation can be found (see our APA Quotations page).
+If your paper has a direct quotation, you must also include a page number where the quotation can be found (see the Quotations page).

-If the passage in your paper refers to a quote, statistic, chart, or similar specific example from a source, indicate the page (or chapter, paragraph, figure, etc.) where the example is found.
+If the passage in your paper refers to a quote, statistic, chart, or similar specific example from a source, indicate the page (or paragraph, web page section, chapter, figure, etc.) where the example is found.

 Use the first author and et al.

-Do not include personal communication on References Page.
+Do not include personal communication in the references list.